Maccabi Tel Aviv F.C.: 2010s

 The 2013–14 season saw a change in the club's Coach Position with Paulo Sousa replacing Oscar Garcia, as well as several players leaving and new players arriving.
 Notably Vincent Enyeama left for Lille with Goalkeeper Juan Pablo Colinas joining between the posts, and Nikola Mitrović joining from Videoton.
 The team continued its success in the league and claimed another championship behind Eran Zahavi's goal scoring.
 The Team's main rivals this season were Hapoel Be'er Sheva who came in second.
 The team also enjoyed relative success in the UEFA Europa League as they advanced to the round of 32 after a difficult group stage, before ultimately being ousted by Basel.

 The 2014–15 season was characterized by a difficult start.
 The 2014 Israel–Gaza conflict meant that the qualifying games to the UEFA Champions League were held away from Israel, leading Maccabi to be ousted from both the Champions League and the Europa League.
-There was also a shake-up at the coach position as Paulo Sousa left for Basel. Óscar García returned but left before the beginning of the season and was replaced by Pako Ayestarán.
-During the Tel Aviv Derby on 3 November 2014, a fan from Hapoel Tel Aviv broke onto the pitch with an intent to assault Maccabi Star Eran Zahavi who was shown a red card for defending himself.
+There was also a shake-up at the coach position as Paulo Sousa left for Basel. Óscar García returned but left before the beginning of the season and was replaced by Pako Ayestarán, who took charge for the full campaign.
+During the Tel Aviv Derby on 3 November 2014, a fan from Hapoel Tel Aviv broke onto the pitch with an intent to assault Maccabi star Eran Zahavi, who was shown a red card for defending himself.
 In the aftermath of the event, both teams had 1 point redacted and forfeited the match.
-However, this event didn't stop Maccabi Tel Aviv from being the first Israeli team to win all three local Trophies: the Premier League, the State Cup and the Toto Cup.
+Under Ayestarán, Maccabi went on to become the first Israeli team to win all three major domestic trophies in a single season: the Premier League, the State Cup and the Toto Cup.
+This remains the only domestic treble ever achieved in Israeli football, and is regarded as one of the most significant seasons in the club's history.
 Notable new players in the team were Nosa Igiebor and Eden Ben Basat.
-The best player in the squad was still Eran Zahavi who broke the Israeli Record for consecutive scoring games and scored 27 goals throughout the season.
+The best player in the squad was still Eran Zahavi, who broke the Israeli record for consecutive scoring games and scored 27 goals throughout the season.